GCOM7140/r4ds-exercises/exercises/01-data-transformation-exercises.md

 Data Transformation Exercises
 ================

-The following five questions are based on concepts covered in Chapters 4-6 in R4DS and can be answered using the `flights` dataset from the `nycflights13` package.
+The following five questions are based on concepts covered in [Chapter 5 of R4DS](http://r4ds.had.co.nz/transform.html) and can be answered using the `flights` dataset from the `nycflights13` package.
 Start by loading the `tidyverse` and `nycflights13` packages.

 ``` r
 library(tidyverse)